CMakePP/CMaize/docs/src/developer/design/overview.rst

-   - CMake is a functional language, thus the :ref:`cmake_based_build_system` consideration means that if CMaize adopts object-oriented paradigms, it needs to don so "under the hood" to remain :term:`API` compatible with CMake.
+   - CMake is a functional language, thus the :ref:`cmake_based_build_system` consideration means that if CMaize adopts object-oriented paradigms, it needs to do so "under the hood" to remain :term:`API` compatible with CMake.
-   - CMaize developers can "avoid" having to write an object-oriented extension to CMake by using the
+   - CMaize developers can "avoid" writing an object-oriented extension to CMake by using the
      `CMakePP Language <https://github.com/CMakePP/CMakePPLang>`_
      (quotes on avoid because the CMakePP Language is developed and maintained